OfficeDev/office-js-docs-pr/docs/reference/overview/excel-add-ins-reference-overview.md

 # Excel JavaScript API overview

-An Excel add-in interacts with objects in Excel by using the JavaScript API for Office, which includes two JavaScript object models:
+An Excel add-in interacts with objects in Excel by using the Office JavaScript API, which includes two JavaScript object models:

 * **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](/javascript/api/excel) provides strongly-typed objects that you can use to access worksheets, ranges, tables, charts, and more.